This post was most recently updated on October 7th, 2018

 Bumping into each other was inevitable: Leonor and Rizal’s youngest sister, Soledad, were both boarding students at La Concordia College.
 Before long, the casual encounters blossomed into a full-fledged romance.

-For a decade (1880-1890), the star-crossed lovers wrote each other countless of letters, even after Rizal left for Europe to further his medical studies.
+For a decade (1880-1890), the star-crossed lovers wrote each other countless letters, even after Rizal left for Europe to further his medical studies.
 They continued to keep in touch, but they never saw each other again–no thanks to Noli Me Tangere which already reached the Philippines and had put anyone close to Rizal under scrutiny.

 Worse, Leonor’s mother, who was already aware of Rizal’s reputation as a “filibusterer,” bribed the local postal clerk so the letters wouldn’t reach Leonor.
 Continue Reading: The 6 Most Tragic Love Stories in Philippine History